TimoIllusion/simple-ai-benchmarking/README.md

 ## Simple setup: Install as package

-1. Clone this repository.

-2. Create a conda environment via `conda create -n saibench python=3.8 -y` and activate it `conda activate saibench`.
+1. Create a conda environment via `conda create -n sai python=3.9 -y` and activate it `conda activate sai`.

+2. [OPTIONAL] Install your prefered pytorch or tensorflow version and respective CUDA version.

-3. Go into the directory of this cloned repo and run `pip install .`.
-Optionally install CUDA in your system or environment afterwards.
+3. Either clone this repo and run `pip install .` OR just run `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git` (use extras [tf,pt,...] for direct install of cpu tensorflow, cpu pytorch or directml tensorflow)

-4. Run `sai_benchmark` in a console with activated environment
+4. Run `sai-tf` or `sai-pt` in a console with activated environment for tensorflow or pytorch benchmark respectively.
+Alternatively execute `python run.py` for tf benchmark.

-## Setup for NVIDIA GPUs
+## Setup TensorFlow for NVIDIA GPUs

-Run `SETUP.bat` (only for windows) or follow these steps:

-1. Clone this repository.

-2. Create a conda environment via `conda create -n saibench python=3.8 -y` and activate it `conda activate saibench`.
+1. Create and activate a virtual environment

+2. Run `pip install tensorflow` (`tensorflow<2.11` for windows native) and run `pip list` and check https://www.tensorflow.org/install/source#gpu for the relevant CUDA/cudnn version for your tensorflow version

-3. Install cuda and cudnn with `conda install -c conda-forge cudatoolkit=11.2 cudnn`.
+3. Install cuda and cudnn with `conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0` (in the case of tensorflow 2.11, CUDA 11.2 and CUDNN 8.1 is needed)

-4. Install remaining packages using `pip install -r requirements.txt` from root of this repository.

-5. Run benchmark with `python run.py`
+4. Run `python -c "import tensorflow;print(tensorflow.config.list_physical_devices())"` to check if GPU is available

-## Setup for AMD and Intel GPUs
+## Setup TensorFlow for AMD and Intel GPUs

 For AMD and Intel GPUs, DirectML on Windows and WSL can be used.

 To setup everything, run steps 1-2 from the NVIDIA GPU setup and install the directml requirements with:

-`pip install -r directml_requirements.txt`
+`pip install tensorflow-cpu==2.10.0 tensorflow-directml-plugin`

 See https://github.com/microsoft/tensorflow-directml-plugin for more information.

-Run benchmark with `python run.py`.
+Clone repo and run benchmark with `python run.py`.

+## Setup PyTorch for NVIDIA GPUs

+1. Run `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` inside your environment (or check https://pytorch.org/get-started/locally/ for more instructions and options).
+This already comes with CUDA, only NVIDIA drivers are needed to run with gpu.

+2. Run `python -c "import torch;print(torch.cuda.is_available())"`

+## Example results [LATEST]

-## Example results
+## Example results [LEGACY]

 | Model             | Batch size | Software Framework | GPU                    | CPU                 | Inference Speed (it/s) | Training Speed (it/s) |
 |-------------------|------------|---------------------|-----------------------|---------------------|------------------------|-----------------------|